ppotoc/MPC-Autonomous-Ship-Navigation/README.md

 ---
 ##  License

 This project is licensed under the MIT License.
+See the LICENCE file for details.

 ---
+## Theory and Associated Paper

+This project is based on the research paper:

+Potočnik, P. (2025).
+Model Predictive Control for Autonomous Ship Navigation with COLREG Compliance and Chart-Based Path Planning.
+_Journal of Marine Science and Engineering._ [DOI link – to be added when available]

+Summary
+The paper presents a novel control framework for autonomous ship navigation that integrates:

+A nonlinear ship model with predictive control for trajectory optimization.

+Real-time interpretation of COLREG collision avoidance rules.

+Chart-based coastal path planning using publicly available geospatial datasets.

+Robust performance in multi-agent scenarios with dynamic obstacle handling.

+This simulator implements the theoretical concepts from the paper and provides a testbed for practical validation of the proposed approach.

+---
 ## Citation

-If you use this code, please cite our paper:<br>
+If you use this code, please cite the associated paper:<br>
+@article{potocnik2025mpc,
+  author  = {Primož Potočnik},
-Potočnik, P. (2025).
-Model Predictive Control for Autonomous Ship Navigation with COLREG Compliance and Chart-Based Path Planning. _Journal of Marine Science and Engineering_ [DOI].
+  title   = {Model Predictive Control for Autonomous Ship Navigation with COLREG Compliance and Chart-Based Path Planning}, journal = {Journal of Marine Science and Engineering}, year    = {2025}, doi     = {10.XXXX/jmseXXXXX}
+}

 ---